share-secrets-safely/cli/README.md

    * even though our commands can keep things simple, users can create configuration which is ambiguous.
 We should reject such configurations when needed.

+### Roadmap to 3.1
+#### Substitution-Superpowers

+Make it easy to generate property-sets by merging structured files together, and make said context available to a `handlebars` powered engine to perform substitutions.

+This allows to bring together context owned by various entities into a single aggregated one, with the possibility for later contexts to override earlier ones.

+With this capability, it's also possible to substitute secrets into files, for example like this: `vault sub base.json sub/ours.yaml <(vault show secret.yaml) < deployment.yml | kubectl apply -f -`

+### Roadmap to 3.2
+#### Improved UX and basic Web of Trust controls

+ * [ ] Assure that the error messages provided when we can't find a partition are better and specific to the use case.
+ * [ ] Configure web-of-trust options on per-partition basis and use that when encrypting.
+  - this includes an option to turn it off (i.e. something like `--always-encrypt`)

 ### Roadmap to 4.0
 #### Web of Trust for everyone

 The web-of-trust is powerful if used correctly, and helps to assure you are encrypting only for trusted keys.

- * [ ] Configure web-of-trust options on per-partition basis and use that when encrypting.
  * [ ] Suggestion engine to learn how to encrypt for everyone in partition(s) with the least amount of work.
 It will suggest 'ownertrust' to well-connected people and make available everyone they signed for.